RomanSannikov/RVM/README.md

 ### Command Line Arguments:<br>
 none 		- error, at least one argument should be written<br>
 one arg	- filename.
-By default RVM try to read the file like it has RBC in there<br>
+By default, RVM try to read the file like it has RBC in there<br>
 -f		- then a filename goes<br>
 -b		- run a binary representation of Rolang ByteCode<br>
 -c		- run Rolang ByteCode<br>